How Plymstock School uses the Pupil Premium

 Schools in England can now receive the Pupil Premium funding for children adopted from care, or who left care under a Special Guardianship Order on or after 30 December 2005.
 Schools can also claim the Pupil Premium for children who left care under a Residence Order on or after 14 October 1991.

-Please send any supporting evidence to the school addressed to Mr R Pearsall, Assistant Headteacher.
+Please send any supporting evidence to the school addressed to Mr R Pearsall, Deputy Headteacher.

 If you have any further queries please do not hesitate to contact the school.